 The naming of food should be specific to the product.
-While trademarks, and other distinguishing names may be used, it must be first approved and permitted by the BSJ.
-The sample label provided to the BSJ should provide all relevant details about the exact contents of the food/product.
+While trademarks, and other distinguishing names may be used, it must first be approved and permitted by the BSJ.
+The sample label provided to the BSJ should include all relevant details about the exact contents of the food/product.